-Gregory M. Swalwell has served as our executive vice president since May 2013.
-He has served as Kronos Worldwide's executive vice president and chief financial officer since 2009 and its vice president, finance and chief financial officer in 2009 and prior years.
-He has also served as executive vice president and chief financial officer of NL since May 2013 and before that as NL's vice president, finance and chief financial officer since prior to 2009.
-Additionally, he has served as Valhi's executive vice president and controller since February 2014 and before that as its vice president and controller since prior to 2009.
-He has served as vice president and controller of Contran since prior to 2009.
+Gregory M. Swalwell has served as our executive vice president since 2013.
+He has served as Kronos Worldwide's executive vice president and chief financial officer since prior to 2010.
+He has also served as executive vice president and chief financial officer of NL since 2013 and as its vice president, finance and chief financial officer from prior to 2010 to 2013.
+Additionally, he has served as Valhi's executive vice president and controller since 2014 and as its vice president and controller from prior to 2010 to 2014.
+He has served as vice president and controller of Contran since prior to 2010.
 Mr. Swalwell has served in accounting and financial positions with various companies related to us and Contran since 1988.

 James W. Brown has served as our vice president, chief financial officer and controller since April 2014.
 He has also served as vice president business planning and strategic initiatives of Valhi since 2013.
-He served as vice president and chief financial officer of TIMET from 2007 to 2012 and before that as its vice president, corporate finance since 2006.
+He served as vice president and chief financial officer of TIMET from 2007 to 2012 and as its vice president, corporate finance from 2006 to 2007.
 From 2003 to 2006, he served as vice president and controller of NL and Kronos Worldwide.
 From 1998 to 2002, he served, when it was publicly held, as vice president and chief financial officer of Software Spectrum, Inc., at the time a global business-to-business software services provider.
 From 1994 to 1998, when it was publicly held, Mr. Brown served as vice president, corporate accounting of Affiliated Computer Services, Inc., at the time a provider of business process outsourcing, electronic commerce, technology outsourcing and professional and systems integration services.